 This afternoon, we travel to Hiroshima by bullet train.

 The island of Miyajima lies just off the coast from Hiroshima and is renowned for its solitude, magnificent views and the Shrine of Itsukushima, built on wooden piers over the water.
 The shrine's Torii is out at the head of a bay and is one of the most photographed places in Japan.
 The giant Torii Gate seems to float on top of the water at high tide, its orange hue contrasting vibrantly with the blue of the surrounding water.
-We'll take the ferry to the island this afternoon and have some time to ourselves to enjoy this UNESCO World Heritage-listed site.
+We'll take the ferry to the island this morning and have some time to ourselves to enjoy this UNESCO World Heritage-listed site.

 A kaleidoscope of vibrant colour, traditions and culture, Osaka is Japan's second largest city.
 Formerly known as Naniwa, the city was Japan's first recorded capital city.